Robin66/mental_wellbeing_awareness_agent/README.md

 To train the model, run `rasa train --domain domain`.

 You can run the test stories by `rasa test`.
+If the output indicates errors but does not show where it goes wrong, you can run `rasa test --fail-on-prediction-errors` to find that out.

 To have conversations locally, open one terminal and execute `rasa run actions`, in another execute `rasa shell`.
 Or to run Rasa Webchat `rasa run -m models --enable-api --cors "*" --debug` and open the webpage on localhost in a browser.